⭒ The AI Security Market Has an Offensive-Defensive Mismatch

 The technical progress in AI-powered offensive security has been remarkable.
 We have tools that can find vulnerabilities faster and across broader attack surfaces than ever before.

 If you're a researcher building for the security market, I highly encourage you to think about defensive security tooling.
-And if you're evaluating AI security papers, apply the same scrutiny to their benchmarks that I've outlined above, that CTF performance doesn't predict production deployment success, and CVE counts without context don't answer whether a tool will work for your specific needs.
+And if you're evaluating AI security papers, apply the same scrutiny to their benchmarks that I've outlined above.

 Finally, if you're a company building out your first security teams and establishing blue team operations, I'd like to talk to you.
 I know it's a challenging transition, and I'm curious what would genuinely make it easier. 🩵